How to Position your Barcode on the ProductBarcode Orientation Guide

 Ensure there is sufficient space around your barcode

 Ensure there is sufficient space around the barcode symbol and that other symbols or text don’t encroach on it.
 A retail (EAN-13 or UPC-A) barcode has a 2mm-3mm “quiet zone” (blank margin) on both the left and right sides.
-Make sure that these quiet zones are left and aren’t cropped off or overlapped with other symbols/text.
+Make sure that these quiet zones are maintained and not cropped or overlapped with other symbols/text.

 If you have small packaging or limited space for the barcode symbol, you can reduce your EAN-13 (or UPC-A) barcode down to 80% of standard size – i.e. down to about 30mm wide x 20mm high.
 We don’t recommend reducing your barcode size any further than this.